micmejia/bible-dump/AMPC/Matthew/Matt 6.md

-But if you do not forgive others their trespasses [their [^j]reckless and willful sins, [^k]leaving them, letting them go, and [^l]giving up resentment], neither will your Father forgive you your trespasses.
+But if you do not forgive others their trespasses [their reckless and willful sins, leaving them, letting them go, and giving up resentment], neither will your Father forgive you your trespasses.